-Some of my friends didn't understand the situation.
-They expected their husbands to be home around 5 every night to help with the children and got annoyed when they weren't.
-When I said my husband would be working that weekend the responses would be "Again?!"
+Some of my friends didn’t understand the situation.
+They expected their husbands to be home around five every night to help with the children and got annoyed when they weren’t.
+When I said my husband would be working that weekend the responses would be “Again?!”
 Yeah, again and not because he wants to.

 It was hard.
 For him, he missed out on seeing his child for the whole day, having to make do with sneaking a kiss on the head while he slept.
 I think that got to him the most.
 For me, it meant being responsible for every single aspect of my child’s care from the minute his eyes opened to the time he went to bed (and all through the night).

 I was blessed with an early riser for a child.
-That didn't bother me so much, it was more the constant night waking (every 1.5 to 2 hours to be exact).
+That didn’t bother me so much, it was more the constant night waking (every one-and-a-half to two hours to be exact).
 Given that my husband was working so much, I saw it as my job to attend to all the night antics.
-It wasn't fair that he had to get up in the night and front up at work the next day.
-I'd held professional jobs before children and I appreciate how hard it would be to look "together" at a 9am meeting when you've been up all night.
+It wasn’t fair that he had to get up in the night and front up at work the next day.
+I’d held professional jobs before children and I appreciate how hard it would be to look “together” at a 9am meeting when you’ve been up all night.

 I also considered it my job to attend to all the house matters.
 Before, it was shared.
 Now that I was at home I wanted to prove that I was contributing to the house as much as I could even if it was no longer financial.
 The result of this was that every second I wasn’t with my son doing ‘mum’ stuff, I was cooking, cleaning, washing, tidying.

 When my husband started working weekends I wasn't happy.
 Most of all I wanted him home with us to enjoy his company but part of me was annoyed that it meant more of my 'single parenting' lifestyle.
 It meant that for another day of the week it would just be me and my son.
 From sun up to sun down, just us.
 At times I longed for more of a shared parenting partnership.
 One where he would be there for some meals or to help with the nightmare hour at night but I knew what the situation was.
-I remember him saying to me once "Sometimes I feel like the family exists without me" and I knew exactly what he meant.
+I remember him saying to me once, "Sometimes I feel like the family exists without me" and I knew exactly what he meant.

 I just want to simply acknowledge that many parents are finding themselves in the "work widow" situation.
 The new 'single parents', the ones raising the children on their own simply because that how it has to be, need some recognition too.